pisquaredover6/nvrs/CONTRIBUTING.md

 Thank you for considering contributing to [nvrs](https://github.com/adamperkowski/nvrs) ❤️

+If, while viewing the code, you find any parts unclear or unexplained, please [open an issue](https://github.com/adamperkowski/nvrs/issues/new/choose) with a documentation request.

 Note that we have a [Code of Conduct](./CODE_OF_CONDUCT.md).
 Please follow it in all your interactions with the project.

 ## Workflow